-A student of Andrew Ball and scholar at the Royal College of Music, London, he completed his studies there in July 2016 with a First and, for his interpretation of Beethoven, he received the Kendall Taylor Prize.
+A student of Andrew Ball and scholar at the Royal College of Music, London, he completed his studies there in July 2016 with a First Class Bachelor of Music and, for his interpretation of Beethoven, he received the Kendall Taylor Prize.

 Born in London in 1991, Frederic grew up in Switzerland.
 He began playing the piano at an early age, first studying privately, then at the Lausanne and Geneva conservatories.